peritext/peritext/specification/sections/resources and contextualizations.md

 There are two ways to describe a contextualizer :
 * **inline contextualizer description** : the contextualizer is described directly in the markdown file, just at the location in which it is used
-* **separate contextualizer description** : contextualizer is described separately as a bib resource, and called in the contextualization through its citekey
+* **separate contextualizer description** : contextualizer is described separately as a bib resource, and called in the contextualization through its id

 ```
 // Separate description of a contextualization :